mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 Programming in SageMath
 *************************

-This part of the tutorial covers the essential programming tools that you need to do more advanced mathematics.
+This part of the tutorial covers the essential programming tools that you need to use in order to do more advanced mathematics.
 The first chapter, on SageMath objects, is essential before moving on to study mathematical structures.
 The second chapter is more specifically about programming: conditionals and iterative loops, creating your own commands and saving your work.
 It is not necessary for basic computations with mathematical structures, but becomes invaluable for doing in-depth work.
 The third chapter explains how to interact with some of the main  mathematical software packages included in SageMath.
 Finally there is a brief chapter on interactive use of SageMath.

 .. index:: Objects